 Van Laer's self-portrait shares an interest in rendering the passions then current in Italian and Netherlandish studios in Rome.
-Caravaggio (1571-1610) in particular was fascinated by the challenge of rendering the passions of fear and surprise.^[15] Van Laer would have known and admired Caravaggio's Boy Bitten by a Lizard of about 1593-94 (National Gallery, London); Head of Medusa, of 1596-98 (Uffizi, Florence); the astonished Assyrian in Judith and Holofernes, of about 1598-99 (Palazzo Barberini, Rome); and his later David with the Head of Goliath, of 1605-10 (Galleria Borghese, Rome).^[16] The most important antecedent for Van Laer's screaming self-portrait, however, was probably the famous marble bust by Gianlorenzo Bernini (1598-1680), The Damned Soul of 1619 (fig 3), which likewise employed the artist's own features and represented a mortal on his way to hell.^[17]
+Caravaggio (1571-1610), in particular, was fascinated by the challenge of depicting the emotions of fear and surprise.
+Van Laer would have known and admired Caravaggio's Boy Bitten by a Lizard of about 1593-94 (National Gallery, London); Head of Medusa, of 1596-98 (Uffizi, Florence); the astonished Assyrian in Judith and Holofernes, of about 1598-99 (Palazzo Barberini, Rome); and his later David with the Head of Goliath, of 1605-10 (Galleria Borghese, Rome).
+One of the most important antecedents for Van Laer's screaming self-portrait was probably the famous marble bust by Gianlorenzo Bernini (1598-1680), The Damned Soul of 1619 (fig 3), in which the artist also employed his own features in his representation of a mortal on his way to hell.
+[17]